Geoffrey Dickens: Paedophile ring investigation

 The Labour MP Tom Watson asked the Home Office for Dickens' dossier in February 2013.
 A Home Office review that year concluded that any information requiring investigation was referred to the police, but revealed that Mr Dickens' dossier was "not retained".

 After the issue had been raised again by Labour MP Simon Danczuk in July 2014, the former Director of Public Prosecutions, Lord Macdonald, said the circumstances in which the dossier had gone missing were alarming, and recommended an inquiry into the fate of the dossier.

 Prime Minister David Cameron asked the Home Office Permanent Secretary to investigate what had happened to the missing dossier.
 Danczuk responded that another internal inquiry was merely trying to limit damage, and that a public inquiry was necessary to retain public confidence.
-The missing dossier has been linked with ongoing investigations into the Elm Guest House child abuse scandal.
+The missing dossier has been linked with investigations into the Elm Guest House child abuse scandal.

 In 2015, a file from 1981 was released into the National Archives titled SECURITY.
 Sir Peter Hayman: allegations against former public official of unnatural sexual proclivities; security aspects, showing that the then-Prime Minister Margaret Thatcher had been briefed on the matter before the allegations were made public by Dickens.